 The Royal Shakespeare Theatre and Swan Theatre are situated on Waterside, alongside the River Avon in a Grade II listed building retaining many of the art deco features of the 1932 Shakespeare Memorial Theatre.
 They re-opened in November 2010 after a four-year redevelopment which cost £112.8 million.
 The philosophy of the Royal Shakespeare Company is to make everything they do accessible to all, they offer captioned and audio described performances along with touch tours helping to enhance your experience within the theatre.

 You can enjoy a meal in the Rooftop Restaurant or enjoy light refreshments in the Riverside Cafe, take a Theatre Tour, book a ticket to go up the Tower for stunning views of Shakespeare’s home town or visit the free exhibition spaces.

-Why not visit Holy Trinity Church, where Shakespeare was baptised, served as a lay rector and is buried.
+Why not visit Holy Trinity Church, where Shakespeare was baptize, served as a lay rector and is buried.
 It is a Grade I Listed Building which holds records of the baptism (April 26th 1564: Gulielimus, filius Johannes Shakespeare) and his burial (25th April 1616: Will Shakespeare, Gent).
-It can be fairly safely assumed that he worshipped here as a boy and young man, and again after he retired to his home town.
-Holy Trinity church is accessed via a ramp, available on request.
+It can be fairly safely assumed that he worshiped here as a boy and young man, and again after he retired to his home town.
+Holy Trinity Church is accessed via a ramp, available on request.